 What was The Offenders about?

 Marvel’s new lineup of adult animated series would have debuted these various new characters and built towards “a special animated event for Hulu” called Marvel’s The Offenders.
 The general idea is identical to Daredevil, Jessica Jones, etc. leading towards The Defenders.

 “A giant head.
 A monkey.
 A tiger lady and a disco queen.
 And the duck.
 Brought together because no one else could but Marvel Television on Hulu,” Jeph Loeb said during a Television Critics Association press tour in February.
 “M.O.D.O.K., Hit-Monkey, Tigra, Dazzler, and Howard the Duck will form a team no one asked for: the Offenders.
 (And wait until you see who the team leader is!)”

 This is very different from the Offenders in Marvel Comics, a legitimately potent group of supervillains assembled by the Collector and led by Red Hulk that included Baron Mordo, Terrax, and Tiger Shark (not to be confused with Tigra).
 They came into direct confrontation with a group assembled by the Grandmaster called the “Defenders” that included Hulk, Silver Surfer, Namor, and Doctor Strange, all because the two Elders of the Universe wanted to play a high-stakes game.

-There is no confirmed release date for The Offenders, but it will definitely come after the other four series air on Hulu.
+There is no release date for The Offenders on Hulu.